dokkev/obsidian-valut/SIm2Real/TDMPC.md

 - Prior works learns a model through state or video prediction, but this is inefficient
 - To overcome challenges, we make 3 key changes
 	- learn the latent representation of the dynamics model purely from reward to make learning
+	- back-propagate gradients from the reward and TD-objective through multiple rollout s

 *Terminal Value Function*